International Dark Sky Park

 The Headlands is located about two miles west of downtown Mackinaw City in northwest lower Michigan.

 From downtown Mackinaw City, head west on Central Avenue -- the main street through the downtown.
 Take it as far as it goes, to the T-intersection at Headlands Road.
 Turn left, or south, on Headlands Road.
 The Headlands will be a short ways down (about two blocks) on your right.
 Look for the sign at the entrance.

 The physical address is 15675 Headlands Road, Mackinaw City, Michigan.

 Parking is available near the designated Dark Sky Viewing Area at the shoreline.
 It is about 250 feet from the parking area to the viewing area.
-Parking is also available at the entrance to the park off of Wilderness Park Drive.
+Parking is also available at the entrance to the park off of Headlands Road.
 It is about one mile from the entrance to the Dark Sky Viewing Area.

 Portable restroom facilities are available 24/7 near the Dark Sky Viewing Area.